Selective decay by Casimir dissipation in fluids

-The loss of both Kelvin's theorem and the Casimir conservation laws when modifying the equations to impose selective decay is consistent with the effects of viscosity, but of course the preservation of energy is not.
+The loss of Kelvin's theorem, as well as the losses of potential vorticity conservation and the Casimir conservation laws as a result of modifying the equations to impose selective decay all would be consistent with the effects of viscosity, but of course the preservation of energy is not.
 This, however, is the essence of selective decay, which is seen in turbulence on times scales less than the time scale for viscous decay of energy.

 The phenomenon of selective decay is thought to arise from a multiscale interaction between disparate large and small scales in which the large scales are regarded as a type of coarse graining, or perhaps the envelope, of the small scale motions, \cite{MiPoSu2008}.
 This type of model is consistent with other recently developed multiscale turbulence models, particularly that in \cite{HoTr2012}, in which the large scale motion is regarded as a \emph{Lagrange coordinate} for the small scale motion.